Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

 Using \cref{eq:matM}, we deduce that \cref{eq:rate_equation_linear_fourier} becomes

 The elements of the square matrix $\mathbb{C}$ are defined from \cref{eq:perturbation_currents}:

 where $x$ and $x'$ are the row and column index, respectively.

+We emphasize that the product structure of the Jacobian matrix $\mathbb{B}(q) \cdot \mathbb{M}(q)$ follows from the thermodynamically consistent description defining both diffusion and chemical fluxes in terms of chemical potentials.

-Standard stability analysis~\cite{cross2009pattern} of \cref{eq:rate-linear-Fourier} implies that the fixed point $\boldsymbol{c}^*$ is unstable if at least one of the eigenvalues $\{\lambda_i\}$ of the matrix $\mathbb{B}(q)\cdot\mathbb{M}(q)$ has a positive real part for a given wavenumber $q$.
-We do not consider here Hopf instabilities with simultaneous $\text{Re}\,{\lambda_i}=0$ and $\text{Im}\,{\lambda_i}\neq 0$, which lead to time-oscillations without spatial patterns \cite{Cross1993a}.
-Furthermore, to avoid any divergence of the perturbations $\delta\boldsymbol{\tilde c}(q)$ at small wavelengths, we impose that all eigenvalues $\lambda_i$ are negative as $q$ tends to infinity.
+Standard stability analysis~\cite{cross2009pattern} of \cref{eq:rate-linear-Fourier} implies that the homogeneous fixed point $\boldsymbol{c}^*$ is unstable if at least one of the eigenvalues $\{\lambda_i\}$ of the Jacobian matrix $\mathbb{B}(q)\cdot\mathbb{M}(q)$ has a positive real part for a given wavenumber $q$.
+To avoid any divergence of the perturbations $\delta\boldsymbol{\tilde c}(q)$ at small wavelengths, we impose that all eigenvalues $\lambda_i$ are negative as $q$ tends to infinity \cite{cross2009pattern}.
 In practice, this can be enforced by choosing appropriately $\{K_{x,x'}\}$ in \cref{eq:f_model} which determines the cost of forming interfaces.
+This means that if we assume that $\text{Im}\,{\lambda_i}(q_0)=0$, the condition for the homogeneous fixed point $\boldsymbol{c}^*$ to become unstable, for at least one wavenumber $q_0\neq0$, can be expressed in terms of the determinant of the Jacobian matrix: